Montana's Breast Cancer Diagnosis:

-I found a lump in my breast the month after my 24th birthday.
-As I was about to go in for my lumpectomy/biopsy that I pushed so hard for, I was once again assured that I'd feel "better" once it was gone and that they were sure it was benign since I was young, healthy, very low risk and had minimal family history...
-Turns out I had Stage 2 Breast Cancer (invasive ductal adenocarcinoma) - with invasion of the lymph nodes, diagnosed 10/2/2017.
-Terrified, but determined to fight as hard as possible, I underwent an eight-hour bi-lateral mastectomy with immediate reconstructive surgery 2 months later, six months of Chemotherapy including Cytoxan, Adriamycin and Taxol, 33 rounds of Radiation, and am taking Tamoxifen daily & having Lupron injections monthly for 5-10 years to prevent recurrence.
-I will be 1-year cancer free in September.
+Montana found a lump in her breast the month after her 24th birthday.
+As she was about to go in for her lumpectomy/biopsy, she was re-assured that she would feel "better" once it was gone and that they were sure it was benign since she was young, healthy, had very low risk, and minimal family history.
+However, it turned out that she had Stage 2 Breast Cancer (invasive ductal adenocarcinoma) with an invasion of the lymph nodes.
+Terrified, but determined to fight as hard as possible, Montana underwent an eight-hour bilateral mastectomy with immediate reconstructive surgery two months later, followed by six months of Chemotherapy including Cytoxan, Adriamycin, and Taxol.
+She also endured 33 rounds of radiation, and now takes Tamoxifen daily while receiving Lupron injections monthly for 5-10 years to prevent recurrence.

 I believe this obstacle was placed in my path to show others that it can be done.